-The Office of Special Programs offers these main programs and initiatives specifically targeted toward minorities and under represented students who are interested in health and allied health professions.
+The Office of Scholastic Enrichment & Equity offers these main programs and initiatives specifically targeted toward minorities and underrepresented students who are interested in health and allied health professions.

-The Office of Special Programs actively recruits throughout the state and the country at various recruitment fairs and presentations to pre-health clubs to recruit for the medical and dental schools at UNC and the MED program.
+The Office of Scholastic Enrichment & Equity actively recruits throughout the state and the country at various recruitment fairs and presentations to pre-health clubs to recruit for the MED program.
 In addition, our office hosts visiting school groups from the K-12th grade level leading educational workshops to expose students to various aspects of the health professions and provide student and administrative information panels for college groups who wish to visit our campus.
 We also host an open house each fall for students interested in attending medical or dental school and/or the MED program.
 Staff is also available to meet individually with students regarding their journey to medicine/dentistry.